Skip to Main Content

 Information that the university is required to make available under the federal Clery Act is available by visiting the Records Division, Duke University Police Department, 502 Oregon Street, Durham, NC 27708, or by calling (919) 684-4602.
 See police.duke.edu/news-stats/clery for more details.

-Duke’s Commitment to Diversity and Inclusion
+Duke’s Commitment to Inclusive Excellence

 Duke aspires to create a community built on collaboration, innovation, creativity, and belonging.
 Our collective success depends on the robust exchange of ideas—an exchange that is best when the rich diversity of our perspectives, backgrounds, and experiences flourishes.
 To achieve this exchange, it is essential that all members of the community feel secure and welcome, that the contributions of all individuals are respected, and that all voices are heard.
 All members of our community have a responsibility to uphold these values.